It’s the dream isn’t it…

 Step 1: Get Into A Trade

-So the first thing to do is get yourself into a successful trade – easier said than done, I know.
+So, first point: Get yourself into a successful trade – easier said than done, I know.

 For this example, I’m going pretend to be in a successful trade taken from a supply zone.
 But you can use whatever strategy or techniques you want.